Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Model

 The idea is now to consider a process $\{T(x,t), \ (x,t) \in \mathbb{S}^2 \times \mathbb{Z}\}$ that satisfies

 for some deterministic $\mu(\cdot) \in L^2(\mathbb{S}^2)$.
 The anisotropic (but stationary) mean function then has the $L^{2}$-expansion

-Hence, we can introduce our model under the null hypothesis in the next Assumption. \begin{Assu} Under the null $H_0$, the field satisfies the equation in \eqref{H0-eq}, and hence it is Gaussian with stationary mean function $\mathbb{E}[T(x,t)]=\mu(x)$, and has spectral representation
+Hence, we can introduce our model under the null hypothesis in the next assumption. \begin{Assu}[Null hypothesis $H_0$] Under the null hypothesis $H_0$, the field satisfies the equation in \eqref{H0-eq}, and hence it has stationary mean function $\mathbb{E}[T(x,t)]=\mu(x)$ and spectral representation

 \end{Assu}